SW 4998 Practicum Practice in Social Work

 Grading Policy

-Grades for SW 4998, Field Practice in Social Work II, are assigned by the Faculty Practicum Liaison.
+Grades for SW 4998, Practicum Practice in Social Work II, are assigned by the Faculty Practicum Liaison.
 The marks for this course may be one of the following: S = Satisfactory M = Marginal Pass U = Unsatisfactory.

 A mark of "U" results in termination from the program.
 Two marks of "M" result in termination.
 A mark of "M" and one grade of "D" in a classroom course in the professional component results in termination.
 See policies on Academic Termination and Reinstatement for additional information.